Dunklas/app-server/README.md

 Contains terraform configuration and ansible playbooks used to deploy and configure my EC2 server where I host personal projects.

+There is a single [github actions workflow](.github/workflows/main.yml) which both deploys infrastructure and performs server configuration.
+This workflow is triggered on push to main, or manually against a given branch.

 ## First time deploy

 Before running the pipeline for this repository, there are some things you must do.